MalakiaDaley/Blog-Site/README.md

 <h1>The Backend</h1>

 When I first started the project I was going to use PHP but as I was clueless and did not know exactly how to use it or configure it I moved on and found other methods, I used express a node.js module which allows us to create routes and our own APIs using this I made a create account route so then everything is handled on the server.
 I then added a rate-limit using the express-rate-limit to prevent overuse of this route and preventing the server from being flooded with requests from bad actors.
+As I am using a database on SQL server I needed to also use the mysql module which was very simplistic to work with.

 <h1>Web Domain</h1>